cmpnnt/pia-sharp/docfx_project/index.md

 # PIA Sharp

-For basic installation instructions, see the [main readme](https://github.com/cmpnnt/pia-sharp#readme).
+`Cmpnnt.Pia.Ctl` is a .NET Native AOT wrapper around the `piactl` command line tool for the [Private Internet Access](https://privateinternetaccess.com) VPN.
+It's available on [Nuget](https://nuget.org/profiles/cmpnnt) and supports Windows and Linux.

+> MacOS is currently unsupported because there are no free MacOS GitHub action runners available that support .NET 8.
+> There are older (Intel) MacOS runners available for free, but they only support up to .NET 7.
+> This repository will be updated to build MacOS packages if and when this changes.

 ## Compatibility

-PIA Sharp's main package, `Cmpnnt.Pia.Ctl`, has been tested against version `3.3.1` on Windows and Linux (MacOS is unsupported until .NET 8).
+PIA Sharp's main package, `Cmpnnt.Pia.Ctl`, has been tested against version `3.3.1` on Windows and Linux.
 It provides access to every `piactl` command available in those version on those systems.
 It might also work on other versions of `piactl`, provided they expose the same commands with the same parameters.
 However, this hasn't been tested and nothing is guaranteed.